principle105/thomas-coin/src/node/README.md

 # Requesting

-"sendchain" - Entire blockchain excluding the genesis block "sendblock" - Block in the blockchain
+"sendchain" - Asking for the entire blockchain except the genesis block "sendpending" - Asking for pending transactions
-"sendpending" - Pending transactions

 # Sending